Frequently Asked Questions

 Below is a list of our frequently asked questions.
 If you cannot find an answer to your question, please contact us and a receptionist will assist you.

 Appointments are required.
-We do no accept walk-ins.
+We do no accept walk-ins unless in the case of a medical emergency.

 The following patients are eligible for bulk billing: